Census Dots

 Native American/Other

-Of the 426 places in Oregon, Grass Valley is the 380th most populous.
+Grass Valley is ranked the 334th most populous place in Oregon, out of 426 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Grass Valley was ranked the 380th most populous place in the 2020 Census.

 Grass Valley's White Population